ungoogled-software/ungoogled-chromium/docs/building.md

 * Python 3 (tested on 3.5) for buildkit
 * Python 2 (tested on 2.7) for building GN and running other build-time scripts
 * [Ninja](//ninja-build.org/) for running the build command
-* LLVM 6.0 (including Clang and LLD)
+* LLVM 7.0 or 8.0 (including Clang and LLD)

-For Debian-based systems, these can be installed via apt: `# apt install clang-6.0 lld-6.0 llvm-6.0-dev python python3 ninja-build`
+For Debian-based systems:

-* Some systems, like Debian 9 (stretch), don't include LLVM tools in the default repositories.
-Debian 9 (stretch) has LLVM 6.0 in the backports repository.
+1. Add the [the LLVM APT repo](//apt.llvm.org/) for the appropriate LLVM version.
-* Alternatively for systems where backports is not an option, LLVM tools can be installed after adding [the LLVM APT repo](//apt.llvm.org/).
+2. `# apt install clang-7.0 lld-7.0 llvm-7.0-dev python python3 ninja-build`

 ### Build a tar archive